Department of Industry,

-The $47.5 million Advanced Manufacturing Growth Fund provides grants that support capital projects from small and medium enterprises (SMEs) to establish or expand advanced manufacturing activities in Victoria and South Australia.
+The $47.5 million Advanced Manufacturing Growth Fund provides grants that support capital projects from small and medium enterprises.
+The fund helps them establish or expand advanced manufacturing activities in Victoria and South Australia.

 We’re investing in the pipeline of highly trained engineers for the automotive design and engineering industry.
-Consultation has informed the design of this program which we’ll deliver in 2018–19.
+Universities can apply for funding to support postgraduate students undertake projects in the automotive industry.

 The Advanced Manufacturing Growth Centre gives grants to benefit smaller firms and early stage research projects.
 The fund will run until 2020–21 and provide $1 million to eligible projects each year.

 The Industry Growth Centres Initiative established the Advanced Manufacturing Growth Centre (AMGC).
-The AMGC is a not-for-profit organisation tasked with driving an industry-led approach to boost innovation, productivity and competitiveness in the Australian manufacturing sector.
+The AMGC is tasked with driving an industry-led approach to boost innovation, productivity and competitiveness in the Australian manufacturing sector.
+It is a not-for-profit organisation.